DERETU/DSK-UpdatedItems/UpdatedItems/README.md

 The 2 functions in this script are
  - DSK_UpdatedItems_refreshConfig() for refreshing the config
  - DSK_UpdatedItems_refreshItems(player) for refreshing the items in a player's inventory

+# Content for future updates

+There are a couple things I have planned for the future.
+This includes
+ - Grouping items
+ - More preserved values
+ - Better ingame tutorial
+ - Listing items in a gui

+I hope they will come out soon!
+Let me know if you would like to see anything else.